Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Convergence of TDVP simulations

 \section{Convergence of TDVP simulations}

-We consider the dynamics of the approximate eigenstates of $\hat H$ by simulating the unitary evolution generated from the perturbed Hamiltonian $\hat H_{\rm tot}$.
-The best-effort converged DMRG-X states with $M=16$ are used as the TDVP algorithm's initial states.
-During the simulation, we allow the bond dimension to increase to a maximum of $M=64$.
+We consider the dynamics of the approximate eigenstates of $\hat H$ by simulating the unitary evolution generated from the perturbed Hamiltonian $\hat H$.
+The best-effort converged DMRG-X states with $\chi=16$ are used as the initial states of the TDVP algorithm.
+During simulation, we allow the bond dimension to increase to a maximum of $\chi=64$.
 We exploit the exact relation $\ket{\psi_{\rm ask}(t)} = \hat K\ket{\psi_{\rm sk}(-t)}$ to simulate the antiskyrmion trajectory via the time-reversed skyrmion trajectory.
 The results for different bond dimensions are presented in \cref{fig:tdvp_different_M}.
-We find a visible collapse of the $x_{\rm sk}$ trajectory for $M\in\{16,32,64\}$ in the total time window, with a difference that consistently decreases when $M$ is increased.
+We find a visible collapse of the $x_{\rm sk}$ trajectory for $\chi\in\{16,32,64\}$ in the total time window, with a difference that consistently decreases when $\chi$ is increased.
 This trend is similar for $y_{\rm sk}$.